Combatant: International armed conflicts (IAC)

-Under international humanitarian law applicable to interstate armed conflict, combatants may be classified in one of two categories: privileged or unprivileged.
-In that sense, privileged means the retainment of prisoner of war status and impunity for the conduct prior to capture.
+Under international humanitarian law applicable to international armed conflicts, combatants may be classified in one of two categories: privileged or unprivileged.
+In that sense, privileged means the retainment of prisoner-of-war status and impunity for the conduct prior to capture.
 Thus, combatants that have violated certain terms of the IHL may lose their status and become unprivileged combatants either ipso jure (merely by having committed the act) or by decision of a competent court or tribunal.
 In the relevant treaties, the distinction between privileged and unprivileged is not made textually; international law uses the term combatant exclusively in the sense of what is here termed "privileged combatant".

-If there is any doubt as to whether the person benefits from "combatant" status, they must be held as a POW until they have faced a "competent tribunal" (Article 5 of the Third Geneva Convention) to decide the issue.
+Article 5 of the Third Geneva Convention states, "If there is any doubt as to whether a person benefits from "combatant" status, they must be held as a prisoner of war until they have faced a "competent tribunal" to decide the issue."

 Privileged combatants

 The following categories of combatants qualify for prisoner-of-war status on capture: